-(9) The name of the applicant must be the legal name of the facility or the owner's agent or the lessee responsible for the operation and maintenance of the facility.
+(8) The name of the applicant must be the legal name of the facility or the owner's agent or the lessee responsible for the operation and maintenance of the facility.
 The legal name must be registered with the Secretary of State Corporations Division.

-(10) All applications must include the appropriate fees as specified in Table 2 of OAR 340-216-0020.
+(9) All applications must include the appropriate fees as specified in OAR 340-216-8010 Table 2 .

-(11) Applications that are obviously incomplete, unsigned, improperly signed, or lacking the required exhibits or fees will be rejected by the Department and returned to the applicant for completion.
+(10) Applications that are obviously incomplete, unsigned, improperly signed, or lacking the required exhibits or fees will be rejected by DEQ and returned to the applicant for completion.

-(12) Within 15 days after receiving the application, the Department will preliminarily review the application to determine the adequacy of the information submitted:
+(11) Within 15 days after receiving the application, DEQ will preliminarily review the application to determine the adequacy of the information submitted:

-(a) If the Department determines that additional information is needed, the Department will promptly ask the applicant for the needed information.
+(a) If DEQ determines that additional information is needed, DEQ will promptly ask the applicant for the needed information.
 The application will not be considered complete for processing until the requested information is received.
 The application will be considered withdrawn if the applicant fails to submit the requested information within 90 days of the request;

-(b) If, in the opinion of the Department, additional measures are necessary to gather facts regarding the application, the Department will notify the applicant that such measures will be instituted along with the timetable and procedures to be followed.
+(b) If, in the opinion of DEQ, additional measures are necessary to gather facts regarding the application, DEQ will notify the applicant that such measures will be instituted along with the timetable and procedures to be followed.
 The application will not be considered complete for processing until the necessary additional fact-finding measures are completed.
-When the information in the application is deemed adequate for processing, the Department will so notify the applicant .
+When the information in the application is deemed adequate for processing, DEQ will so notify the applicant .

-(13) If at any time while processing the application, the Department determines that additional information is needed, the Department will promptly ask the applicant for the needed information.
+(12) If at any time while processing the application, DEQ determines that additional information is needed, DEQ will promptly ask the applicant for the needed information.
 The application will not be considered complete for processing until the requested information is received.
 The application will be considered withdrawn if the applicant fails to submit the requested information within 90 days of the request.

-(14) If, upon review of an application, the Department determines that a permit is not required, the Department will so notify the applicant in writing.
-Such notification is a final action by the Department on the application.
+(13) If, upon review of an application, DEQ determines that a permit is not required, DEQ will so notify the applicant in writing.
+Such notification is a final action by DEQ on the application.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.